 #3 – Mijas and the Donkeys of Mijas

 When I think of Mijas I think of beautiful white houses and donkeys.
 Mijas has come under some criticism in the past over the well-being of some of its famous donkeys.
 There has been a lot of pressure put on the owners and from what I can read they are a lot more well kept now.

 The donkeys of Mijas are world famous.
 Back in the 1960’s, they were brought in to carry goods around.
 Then the tourists started asking for rides and this is now what happens today.

 #4 – Beautiful Beaches

 The Costa Del Sol benefits from well over 20 sandy beaches.
 You can choose from large busy tourist beaches such as the beaches at Benalmadena, Marbella, Torremolinos, Malaga and Fuengirola.
 These often have water sports, restaurants, cafes, sun lounger hire and more to offer the tourists.
-Or there’s smaller less well known beaches to be found if you want to get away from the hustle and bustle.
+Or there are smaller less well-known beaches to be found if you want to get away from the hustle and bustle.

 #5 – Castillo de Colomares – Benalmadena

 This castle is actually a monument built in the form of a castle.
 It is dedicated to the life and adventures of Christopher Columbus.
 It covers a large area for a monument and actually contains the smallest church in the world.

 Castillo de Colomares was actually completed in 1994 and did not exist when we visited the area.
 It looks like it’s been around for much longer.
 You can climb to the top of one of the towers and it’s very cheap to have a look around.
 It’s not a day trip but for me, it would be well worth a visit.